beechovsky/adv_js_concepts/notes/Foundation_2.md

-# Notes from Javascript: The Advanced Concepts
+# Notes from JavaScript: The Advanced Concepts
  *https://www.udemy.com/course/advanced-javascript-concepts/*

 ## Foundations, Part 2
+**NOTE: This section jumps around a bit, so the notes may not follow the course exactly as I tried to create a more natural flow.**

-# How JavaScript Executes
+### How JavaScript Executes
 The JavaScript engine creates an ***execution context*** upon each function call.
-Each function in the calls stack has its own execution context.
+Each function in the calls stack has its own execution context, an internal construct to track execution of a function or the global code.

+Remember the Call Stack?
+That's actually the Execution Context Stack.

 ### Global Execution Context (GEC)
 Base Context (on page load, for instance)
-First item on stack
+First item on the stack.
 Provides `Global` object (often `Window`) and associated `this` keyword.

 `this === window`

-### Phases
+### Phases of Execution
 *Creation Phase*
 - Creation of GEC
 *Execution Phase*
 - Runs code

 ### Lexical Environment
-Exists per execution context
+Per execution context, there exists an internal engine construct that holds identifier-variable mapping.
+- Identifier === name of variables/functions
+- Variable, in this case === is the reference to actual object (including function type object) or primitive value

 ### Hoisting
-The part of Creation Phase where the JavaScript engine's allocation of memory for the variables and functions it sees in creation phase before execution.
+The part of Creation Phase where the JavaScript engine allocates memory for the variables and functions it sees in creation phase before execution.
-- AKA Moving vars/funcs to top of respective envs during compilation Engine cued by `var`, `function` keywords.
+- AKA: Moving variables & functions to the top of respective envs during compilation Engine cued by `var`, `function` keywords.

 *See snippets/hoisting* snippets*